atrauzzi/authoritaire/README.md

-# Authoritaire - Laravel 4 Auth Package
+# Authoritaire - Authorization for Eloquent Models

 Authoritaire is an attempt to create an [orthogonal](http://goo.gl/JXLzBm) simple authorization library.